Megaparsec tutorial

 Indentation-related issues which we have seen in a previous section.
 Since we provide tools for working with indentation-sensitive grammars out-of-the-box, we need a way to store well-typed information about problems with indentation.

-is a sort of an “extension slot” which allows to
+Finally, ErrorCustom is a sort of an “extension slot” which allows to

-type.
+embed arbitrary data into the ErrorFancy type.
 When we do not need any

-custom data in our parse errors, we parametrize ErrorFancy
+custom data in our parse errors, we parametrize ErrorFancy by Void.

-is not inhabited by non-bottom values, ErrorCustom
+Since Void is not inhabited by non-bottom values, ErrorCustom becomes

 “cancelled out” or, if we follow the analogy between algebraic data types